MLeidel/CodeScriber/CSdoc.md

 [Ace website](https://ace.c9.io/ "https://ace.c9.io/")

 CodeScriber is a desktop application.
 All the software resides on the local machine.
-However, the "Ace" library is loaded from a CDN.
-This editor is written completely in
+However, the "Ace" library is loaded from a CDN, and the AI feature does require an Internet connection.
+CodeScriber is written completely in scripting languages:
-scripting languages: HTML, CSS, Javascript, Python3, making CodeScriber almost completely hack-able.
+HTML, CSS, Javascript, Python3, making it almost completely hack-able.

 CodeScriber is _housed_ in a python script that communicates with Javascript (Gtk WebKit2 engine,
 edgechromium for Windows) via the pywebview python module.
 See diagram below.